top of page

 This citation typically appears when surveyors observe the following:

-• Supplies stored in pre-op or PACU bays
+• Supplies stored in pre-op or PACU bays.

-• Materials left in original cardboard or plastic packaging
+• Materials left in original cardboard or plastic packaging.

-• Storage that has grown gradually over time
+• Storage that has grown gradually over time.

-• Limited or no designated storage space due to expansion or volume increases
+• Limited or no designated storage space due to expansion or volume increases.

 Even if the supplies themselves are not inherently hazardous, the packaging and quantity can be enough to trigger a Life Safety Code concern.
+Because these bays lack fire-resistive construction, surveyors view this as an unprotected hazardous condition—and it is often cited accordingly.

 Life Safety Code Requirements for Hazardous Storage Areas